nuclearkittens/tsoha-grocery-list/README.md

 ### *update 02/07/2023*

-+ editing existing lists
+As per usual, I had grand plans for my coursework.
+And again, I did not quite manage to meet all my expectations.
+I still need to learn to keep it simple.
+However, all the main functionalities I set out to do are implemented, the database has slightly grown during the project, and everything seems to work.
+During the last two weeks the project has seen these additions:

++ Editing of existing lists is now possible, including deleting items, updating the quantity, and adding new items
++ There is functionality to share the URL for a list – obviously fairly pointless if the application is only run locally and not in production, but hey ho
++ Both in the code review and Labtool feedback I was notified of the application displaying a wrong message when a list was successfully deleted – this has been fixed
-+ lists can be shared
++ Users can delete their accounts
-+ fixed deletion msg error
-+ user account deletion
++ The application has actual styling and a layout

+Slightly disappointed I did not leave more time for the layout design, as I generally enjoy it.
+I am well aware the checkbox buttons do not align with text, and accessibility might be a problem as I simply did not have time to refactor all my templates to be more screenreader or text-based browser friendly.

+I also apologise for not including any test data – I very much planned to do this, but only remembered it 15 minutes before the final deadline.

 ***

 **There are absolutely no automated tests, so no guarantees of anything working.
-Code is fairly clean and documented, and linting is done using pylint (currently 9.37/10).**
+Code is fairly clean and documented, and linting is done using pylint (currently 9.51/10).
+The templates and stylesheet are a bit of a mess, been ages since I've written any HTML/CSS, sorry.**

 ## Installation & instructions